Your Choices and Rights With Modern Adoption

 There was a time not long ago that birth parents had virtually no options when it came to the future of their child.
 Often, the placement was made without the birth mother’s consent or knowledge of that child’s future family.

 Today, modern adoption gives you a number of adoption choices.
-If you’re considering adoption, it’s good to know what your rights are.
+If you’re considering adoption, it’s good to know what your rights and choices are.

 The Adoptive Family